DFSocial/dfsocial-tournaments-trustEVM/README.md

 - Min. amount to stake = 25,000 $DFSG
 - Lock period = 1 month
 - Claiming the rewards is available anytime.

+# BridgeDFSG_TrustEVM Smart Contract

+Used to convert DFSG in BNB Chain to DFSG in TrustEVM Chain.

+This contract is not deployed and must be updated before its deployment.
+It requires the token address of $DFSG in TrustEVM Chain.

+- bDFS = $DFSG in BNB Chain
+- DFSG = $DFSG in TrustEVM CHain

+There is a 5% bonus for those brinding in a early phase.